andher1802/geomodelling_challenge/README.md

 - `docker build -t geo-modelling-challenge .` (geo-modelling-challenge is the name of the image, you can change it accordingly your preferences).
 - `docker run -p 8888:8888 geo-modelling-challenge` (port mapping for the jupyter lab)

-Once you access the jupyter lab you can go to the terminal inside the jupyter environmen, activate the conda geo_pipeline environment and run the package using the instructions on the next section.
+Once you access the jupyter lab you can go to the terminal inside the jupyter IDE, activate the conda geo_pipeline environment and run the package using the instructions on the next section.
 For having persistent results you should add a docker volume and set the output folder accordingly.

-**IMPORTANT**: The docker image building step requires arounf 5Gb of disk and lasts around 2 hours in a 8Gb RAM laptop.
+**IMPORTANT**: The docker image building step requires around 5Gb of disk and lasts around 2 hours in a 8Gb RAM laptop.

 ## Run the package

 There is a main script already prepared for running the workflow of the package in the main_pipeline folder `compute_ndvi_images.py`.
-This script do the search on the datacatalog between two dates and an intersect input geometry, computes the NDVI, and save the result int the output folder in raster format (.tif with the same crs than the original sentinel image):
+This script do the search on the datacatalog between two dates and an intersect input geometry, computes the NDVI, and saves the result in the output folder in raster format (.tif with the same crs than the original sentinel image):

-To run the script you should open a terminal and from the root folder (geomodelling_challenge-main) in type:
+To run the script you should open a terminal and from the root folder (geomodelling_challenge-main or root in the case of the docker option) in type:

 - `python main_pipeline/compute_ndvi_images.py --start_date <start_date> --end_date <end_date>`